nicolafranchini/venomaps/readme.txt

 1. Upload the plugin folder `venomaps` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to VenoMaps > Add New, give your map a title, and define basic options and markers.
+3. Go to VenoMaps > Add New, give your map a title, and define basic options, markers, and routes.
 4. Insert the map using the VenoMaps Gutenberg Block or the shortcode `[venomap id="xxx"]`.
 5. (Optional) Add new custom map styles under Settings > VenoMaps.

 == Frequently Asked Questions ==

-** Does this plugin support Google Maps? **
+**Does this plugin support Google Maps?**

 No. VenoMaps was built specifically as a robust, lightweight, and privacy-friendly alternative to Google Maps, relying on OpenStreetMap and OpenLayers for core functionality.

-** Do I need an API key to use VenoMaps? **
+**Do I need an API key to use VenoMaps?**

 **No.** The default map styles are loaded without the need for any API key, registration, or cost.
 If you wish to use premium or custom map styles from third-party services like Maptiler or Stadia Maps, you will need to obtain a key from those services.

-** Can I use it to create a Store Locator? **
+**Can I use it to create a Store Locator?**

-**Yes, absolutely.** With features like CSV import for multiple locations, marker clustering, and a search field, VenoMaps is a perfect tool for building a "Store Locator" map or any map with multiple points of interest.
+**Yes, absolutely.** With features like powerful marker search, CSV import for multiple locations, and marker clustering, VenoMaps is a perfect tool for building a "Store Locator" map or any map with multiple points of interest.

+**How do I create a Route?**

+You can create a new route from the map editor screen.
+Simply add markers to your map to act as waypoints, then create a new Route and select the desired markers in the order you want them to appear.
+The plugin will automatically draw the path on the map.

-** How do I place a map inside my template file? **
+**How do I place a map inside my template file?**

 To display a map outside the post editor or widgets, use the following PHP code inside your template file:
 `echo do_shortcode('[venomap id="xxx" height="xxx"]');`
 Replace the shortcode parameters with the ones generated by the plugin on the map's edit page.
 == Screenshots ==

 1. Custom map with markers, clusters, and search field.